flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

 ### Resetting To Defaults

-If you have done a previous calibration or if you have trouble with the calibration you can reset the calibration to its default values by pressing the reset button.
+If you have done a previous calibration or if you have trouble with the calibration, you can reset the calibration to its default values by pressing the reset button.

 ![EFB-Calibration-Page](../../assets/flypados3/throttle-calibration/efb-calibration-page-reset.png "EFB-Calibration-Page"){loading=lazy}

-After clicking the Reset button you can also click the Apply button so the default settings are sent to the aircraft.
+After clicking the Reset button, you can also click the Apply button, so the default settings are sent to the aircraft.

 ### Detents Overlap

 One of the most common issues is overlapping detents.
-Especially when coming from a different throttle (e.g. without reverser axis).
+Especially when coming from a different throttle (e.g., without reverser axis).

 **You can't Save and/or Apply** while this error message is shown!

 ![EFB-Overlapping-Detents](../../assets/flypados3/throttle-calibration/EFB-Overlapping-Detents.png "EFB-Overlapping-Detents"){loading=lazy}

-This can easily be fixed by carefully following the steps [above](#4-start-with-full-reverser-or-idle) which will remove the error message which then in turn allows to `SAVE & APPLY`.
+This can easily be fixed by carefully following the steps [above](#4-start-with-full-reverser-or-idle), which will remove the error message, which then in turn allows to `SAVE & APPLY`.

 Another solution is to simply delete the current configuration file (as described in the next chapter) and start over your configuration from default values.